tomribaroff/FullPipeline-FPLPricePredictor/feature-engineering-pipeline/README.md

 The feature engineering pipeline follows the following steps:

-Extract data from the API as a JSON <br>
+Extract data from the FPL API as a JSON <br>
 ↓ <br>
 Transform JSON into CSVs <br>
 ↓ <br>